Last Revised June 17, 2019 (” Effective Date”)

 Transmission of PHI

 You should never transmit PHI by email.
-We have contracted with a HIPAA complaint hosting provider with Amazon Web Services to receive and store any PHI you electronically transmit.
+We have contracted with a HIPAA compliant hosting provider with Amazon Web Services to receive and store any PHI you electronically transmit.

 Our Uses and Disclosures